 To be honest, none of this is a surprise.
 There are widely known indicators.
 For example, we’ve not resolved the engagement crisis, which of course has far-reaching effects.
 Most employees are still not connected with their work, which makes any of them an easy target.
 Engagement may be on the rise, but the numbers remain weak.

 There are noticeable gaps in the employee experience — and some live at the core of our work lives.
 These gaps can serve as fertile ground for improvement.
 Think of the impact of poor job fit or the psychological contract on employee tenure.
 Offering managers, those closest to employees, the tools to actively do more can contribute to a solution.
 What if we could detect a shift in an employee’s sentiment toward their role before they plan their exit?

 We may not be able to cut every loss at the proverbial pass.
 After all — life does happen.
 However, I am convinced that we can do more.

 Losing great employees is a morale busting experience.

 I’m more than willing to own up and take some of that blame.

 Dr. Marla Gottschalk is an Industrial/Organizational Psychologist.
-She is a charter member of the LinkedIn Influencer Program.
-Her thoughts on work life have appeared in various outlets including Talent Zoo, Forbes, Quartz and The Huffington Post.
+She examines the effect of Core Stability on work & work life life.
+A charter member of the LinkedIn Influencer Program since 2012 — her thoughts on work life have appeared in various outlets including Talent Zoo, Forbes, Quartz and The Huffington Post.